Our Response to Coronavirus

 April 14, 2020 - VIDEO Community Update: Good in the Hood Executive Director Shawn Morrison and Loaves and Fishes Executive Director Cathy Maes join Second Harvest Heartland CEO Allison O'Toole in this week’s Community Report.

 April 7, 2020 - VIDEO Community Update: Second Harvest Heartland CEO Allison O’Toole, Loaves & Fishes Executive Director Cathy Maes, and United Community Action Partnership Resource Manager Margaret Palan discuss the ways they're stretching, adapting and stepping up services to meet the needs of the community and local food shelves.

 March 31, 2020 - VIDEO Community Update: Second Harvest Heartland CEO Allison O’Toole, CAPI USA Executive Director Ekta Prakash and Loaves & Fishes Executive Director Cathy Maes address how the COVID-19 pandemic has affected the local hunger-relief community.

 Support Our Efforts

-- Donate now at 2harvest.org/emergencyfood to fund an emergency food box today.
+- Donate to fund emergency meals today.

-- Spread the word—restaurants and food distributors can donate food that would otherwise go to waste as kitchens are idle.Learn more.
+- Spread the word—restaurants and food distributors can donate food that would otherwise go to waste.Learn more.

 We depend on you.
 We are committed to meeting the need for meals and we need your help to help fill every cupboard.
 It’s time to pull together to weather this tough time.